isomerpages/govtech-stp/_traveller-resources/Vaccinated Status for Travel to Singapore .md

 If your serology test is positive, the private healthcare provider will enter your vaccination records into the National Immunisation Registry (NIR).
 Your vaccinated status will be updated in the TraceTogether app within 24 hours and you will continue to be eligible for VDS.

 #### 2c.
-Maintaining vaccination status beyond the temporary status granted for those who have taken SinoVac/SinoPharm
+Maintaining vaccination status beyond the temporary status granted for those who have taken Sinovac/Sinopharm vaccines

 From 1 Jan 2022, travellers who entered Singapore with only 2 doses of Sinovac/SinoPharm as part of their vaccination, or had 1 Sinovac/SinoPharm dose as part of a mixed 2-dose regime, will be required to have a minimum number of three vaccination doses if they want to be eligible for Vaccination-Differentiated Measures beyond 31 Dec 2021, or 4 months from the date of their 2nd dose, whichever is later.
 The 3rd vaccination dose can be of any WHO EUL vaccine, at an appropriate dosing interval outlined below.